vaail/formulize/README.md

 ### Getting start

-This plugin help you can make formulas.
+his plugin helps you to make formulas.

 It's a stable version on IE8 higher and any most browsers.